apigee/streetcarts-tutorial/streetcarts/README.md

 * `main.sh` provisions products, developer apps, and a developer to your Edge organization.
 You should only need to do this once, and after that, only if you edit any of these entity files.
 * `setenv.sh` where you put your Edge account info used by other scripts.
-* `invoke.sh` CURRENTLY BROKEN tests your APIs.
-You can always run `invoke.sh` by calling it directly.
-As you develop your APIs, you'll call `invoke.sh` many many times.
 * `streetcarts-build.sh` runs the Maven sync/deploy operations.
 Covered in another [README](https://github.com/apigee/docs-sandbox/tree/master/apps/streetcarts/proxies/src/gateway).
 This one is in `smartcarts/proxies/src/gateway`.
+* `invoke.sh` is OBSOLETE.
+DO NOT USE.
+Recommend using the Postman collection for testing APIs.

-#### Sync and Deploy using Maven
+#### About Sync and Deploy using Maven

 Maven is used to sync to GitHub and deploy to Edge.
 To set things up, follow this [README](https://github.com/apigee/docs-sandbox/tree/master/apps/streetcarts/proxies/src/gateway).

-**Tip:** Because the main Maven build script takes a long time to run, it's handy to hack `build_streetcarts.sh` into separate scripts, one for each of the proxies.
-For example, `build_users.sh`, `build_data_manager.sh`, and so on.

 #### Provision developer apps and products